haam-community/haam-summer-school/docs/2026/README.md

 - **Practical** F-statistics: _Leonardo Vallini_
 - **Lecture** / **Practical** qpWave / qpAdm / qpGraph: _Ainash Childebayava_
 - **Round table** Limitations in aDNA Analysis:
-_Mateja Hadjiniak, Stéphane Peyrégne & Torsten Günther_
+_Mateja Hajdinjak, Stéphane Peyrégne & Torsten Günther_

 \* At the Round tables you will be able to discuss any issues that arose during the days related to each day's topic.
 You can also ask questions and get answers regarding your own work.